RMLio/social-media-archiving/data-model/README.md

 even if we *only* ever have one representation, such that we reach our high-level goals regarding interoperability with EDM and PREMIS.

-> :smiley: *As an archive-user, I want to know how many and which collections exist, so I can understand which content is covered and if it is relevant to me.*
+> :smiley: 6. *As an archive-user, I want to know how many and which collections exist, so I can understand which content is covered and if it is relevant to me.*

-> :computer: *As a data steward, I want to represent a collection and its representation, so I stay interoperable with EDM and PREMIS.*
+> :computer: 7. *As a data steward, I want to represent a collection and its representation, so I stay interoperable with EDM and PREMIS.*

-> :smiley: *As an archive-user, I want to know in which representations collection items are available, e.g. JSON or HTML, so I can assess if the content is relevant to me.*
+> :smiley: 8. *As an archive-user, I want to know in which representations collections are available, e.g. JSON or HTML, so I can assess if the content is relevant to me.*

 **Our solution**